Apply Now Contact Advising Download Info

 Semester III (Spring)

 - ECI 475: Peer Mentoring in Alternative Licensure: Topics related to observing and evaluating fellow teachers in relation to the national state teaching competencies.
 Lessons in advanced topics such as Special Education, ESL, and Assessment.
 Projects include a Peer Pedagogy Project.
-The DPI Evidence in this course will be an Assessment Analysis (which will be a follow-up to the Unit Plan).
-Presentations will be shared and discussed with fellow teachers.

 - ECI 476: Curriculum and Instruction Practices II: Topics related to inquiry, activity based instruction, and constructivist principles.
 Analysis of principles, strategies and application of new teaching approaches